rainbows-gallery/rainbows-gallery.github.io/index.md

 <img width="600px" class="text-center p-4" align="center" src="/Images/M2New/Signup.png">

-This is the current rendering of the sign up page.
+This is the sign up page.
 When starting up, the site asks for entry of a username, email, and password.
 The "Already have an account?" link is functional and takes you directly to the sign in page.

 ## Sign In

 <img width="600px" class="text-center p-4" align="center" src="/Images/M2New/Login.png">

-This is the current sign in page.
+This is the sign in page.
 It requests a username or email from the user, as well as their password.

 ## About